 Medical Bankruptcies in the US Statistics

 It’s painfully simple – skyrocketing healthcare costs lead to increasing medical debt and therefore bankruptcy.
-According to the National Health Expenditure Accounts, total healthcare spending in the United States has increased from $27.2 billion in 1960 to $3.49 trillion in 2017, whereas the cost per person rose from $146 to $10,739 per year.
+According to statistics, over 50% of Americans are affected by some sort of medical hardship.
+Moreover, the National Health Expenditure Accounts reports that the total healthcare spending in the United States has increased from $27.2 billion in 1960 to $3.49 trillion in 2017, whereas the cost per person rose from $146 to $10,739 per year.
 Even Obamacare failed to properly address rising healthcare costs.
 By 2009, the increasing health care costs were consuming 19% of the total federal budget of $3.5 trillion.

 According to a 2009 Harvard study, bankruptcies due to excessive medical bills accounted for 62.1% of all bankruptcies in the US.
 The estimated rate of bankruptcy, determined by the study, included not only people who mortgaged a home due to medical costs but also those who had medical bills greater than $1,000 and those who lost at least two weeks of work due to medical problems.